cloudmesh/technologies/chapters/tech/mysql.md

-There are multiple ways to go about managing relational databases [@www-smartsheet].
 MYSQL is one of the most widely used systems to manage relational databases, which hold collections of data [@kofler-2005].
+Considering there are many different ways to go about managing relational databases [@www-smartsheet].
 The data is structured in tables, which are made up of rows and columns [@kofler-2005].
 The basic idea behind this technology is not only the housing and security of the data, but also to allow other tasks such as data querying, analysis, sorting, and processing to be performed [@kofler-2005].
 The